Policy statement and procedures

 Definition and Examples of Direct Charging

-In accordance with the guidelines of OMB A-21, F&A costs will be considered for direct charging under the following circumstances:
+In accordance with the guidelines of Uniform Guidance, F&A costs will be considered for direct charging under the following circumstances:

 - The expense is an allowable cost;

 - The expense is specifically identified with a major project and requires amounts of administrative and clerical support significantly greater than the routine level of such services provided by the responsible administrative unit; and